ibab/tensorflow-wavenet/README.md

 TensorFlow needs to be installed before running the training script.
 TensorFlow 0.10 and the current `master` version are supported.

+In addition:
-In addition, [librosa](https://github.com/librosa/librosa) must be installed for reading and writing audio.
+[librosa](https://github.com/librosa/librosa) must be installed for reading and writing audio.
+[PIL Python Imaging Library](http://www.pythonware.com/products/pil/) must be installed for reading and writing images.

 To install the required python packages (except TensorFlow), run
 ```bash